ahmedaziz17617/ahmedaziz17617.github.io/_pages/professionalExperience.md

     </div>
     <p style="margin-bottom: 0px; margin-top: 0px;"><em>Software Engineer, React Team Lead</em></p>
     <a href="https://www.pakwheels.com/">PakWheels.com</a>
-    <p style="margin-bottom: 5px; margin-top: 5px">PakWheels.com is the largest online marketplace for automobiles in Pakistan.
+    <p style="margin-bottom: 5px; margin-top: 5px; font-size: 15px; color:grey;">PakWheels.com is the largest online marketplace for automobiles in Pakistan.
 It facilitates the user in the buying and selling process by providing effective tools such as car inspection, sell it for me and more.
 This is one of the largest startups in Pakistan with more than 10 million monthly organic users</p>
     <ul style="margin-bottom: 5px; margin-top: 5px; row-gap:2px">
-        <li>React lead of the mobile web front-end team</li>
+        <li style="margin-bottom: 0px; margin-top: 0px;">React lead of the mobile web front-end team</li>
-        <li>Developed and debugged features on React.js, Redux, Material UI, CSS and HTML</li>
+        <li style="margin-bottom: 0px; margin-top: 0px;">Developed and debugged features on React.js, Redux, Material UI, CSS and HTML</li>
-        <li>Conducted code reviews on github at the end of every sprint to make sure that up to date coding conventions are being followed</li>
+        <li style="margin-bottom: 0px; margin-top: 0px;">Conducted code reviews on github at the end of every sprint to make sure that up to date coding conventions are being followed</li>
-        <li>Improved Pakwheels’s average mobile web app page speed score by 53.8% by optimizing page load time, initial viewport load time, FCP and LCP score, refining API structures, server side rendering and more</li>
+        <li style="margin-bottom: 0px; margin-top: 0px;">Improved Pakwheels’s average mobile web app page speed score by 53.8% by optimizing page load time, initial viewport load time, FCP and LCP score, refining API structures, server side rendering and more</li>
-        <li>Implemented modular css to reduce size of unused css</li>
+        <li style="margin-bottom: 0px; margin-top: 0px;">Implemented modular css to reduce size of unused css</li>
     </ul>
     <div style="margin-bottom: 5px; display: flex; align-items: center;">
         <img src='/images/lums.png' width='20' height='20' style="margin-right: 5px;">